cmtjk/LinkUpConnect/README.md

 ![](img/notification_and_xdrip.png)

 ## Why it sometimes doesn't work
-This is an very opinionated implementation with basic Android knowledge and it's only really tested on my Honor Play and Huawei Watch GT 3.
+This is an very opinionated implementation with basic Android knowledge and it's only really tested on my Samsung Galaxy A53 (Android 12) and Huawei Watch GT 3.

 This application has bugs.
 Expect crashes.
 But I use it on a daily basis and it works sufficiently.
 If there's something you want to be implemented or improved create an issue, PR, fork, or contact me.